-On this day in 1759, William Pitt was born.
+On May 28, 1759, William Pitt was born.
 Steve Roberts takes a look at the town of Westerham, and its most famous sons.

 Sir Winston Churchill, General James Wolfe and William Pitt the Younger are as famous a triumvirate as you could conjure.
 Westerham is a small Kentish town centred around a main street and green (some say it is a village), yet this modestly-sized settlement was home to all three.
 Churchill and Wolfe have imposing statues on the green whilst Pitt’s country retreat is on the way out of town.